 Gimmick #3: Toilet Paper Prop!?

-Do you remember how the presenter brought a roll of paper on stage, and gave it to us (the judges)…?
+Do you remember that the presenter brought a roll of paper on stage, and gave us (the judges) a piece…?

 Yes, that’s the idea.
 Use a prop.
 If it’s a physical product, that’s great.
 Make an impact.
 Stand out.
 And yes, you probably could give a symbolic gift to the judges as well.